avocado-framework/avocado/docs/source/DebuggingWithGDB.rst

   $ avocado run --help
   ...
   GNU Debugger support:

-  --gdb-run-bin BINARY_PATH
+    --gdb-run-bin EXECUTABLE[:BREAKPOINT]
-                        Set a breakpoint on a given binary to be run inside the GNU debugger.
-Format should be
+                          Run a given executable inside the GNU debugger, pausing at a given breakpoint (defaults to "main") --gdb-prerun-commands EXECUTABLE:COMMANDS
-                        "<binary>[:breakpoint]".
-Breakpoint defaults to "main" --gdb-prerun-commands BINARY_PATH:COMMANDS_PATH
+                          After loading an executable in GDB, but before actually running it, execute the GDB commands in the given file.
+EXECUTABLE is optional, if omitted COMMANDS will apply to all executables
-                        After loading a binary in binary in GDB, but before actually running it, execute the given GDB commands in the given file.
-BINARY_PATH is optional and if omitted will apply to all binaries --gdb-coredump {on,off}
+    --gdb-coredump {on,off}
                           Automatically generate a core dump when the inferior process received a fatal signal such as SIGSEGV or SIGABRT
   ...

 To get started you want to use ``--gdb-run-bin``, as shown in the example bellow.